 The yurts are heated by a wood burning stove.
 Once the fire is lit the yurts warm up very quickly.
 The yurts are insulated and retain the heat well making them very cosy.
 During the colder months we have a ‘night pack’ available which includes heat logs that burn for up to 8 hours; perfect for overnight.

 The site is off-grid.
 Battery packs are used to power lights inside the yurts whilst the outside lights and lights at the facilities are solar powered.
 The battery packs can also be used to charge phones and cameras etc. The batteries are not suitable for use with high power items such as hairdryers or kettles.

 There is good 4G mobile internet at the site.

 Bedding and towels are provided for up to 4 people per yurt.
 This includes everything you need for the double bed and the two additional camp style beds if required.
 Two towels are provided per guest (one large towel and one small towel).

 Each yurt has a small kitchen bench, inside, Outside, each yurt also has a covered cooking area with a bench and two ring gas hob.
-There is a stove top kettle, frying pan and saucepan.
-There is a good selection of cooking utensils.
-Crockery and cutlery are also provided.
+There is a stove top kettle, frying pan and two saucepans as well as a good selection of cooking utensils, crockery and cutlery.
 Outside there is a BBQ (please bring you own charcoal) and a fire pit.
 If you prefer to use a gas BBQ there is one available for hire.
 We also have a woodfired pizza oven for hire – cooks pizzas in 60 seconds!
-Over the winter we will be building covered cooking areas.

 Smoking and vaping are not allowed in the yurts neither are candles and other naked flames.

 Yes you can bring a gazebo / event shelter.
 However, to comply with fire regulations, the shelter must be placed away from the yurt.